Nathanpmyoung/nathanpmyoung.github.io/pages/Coordination.md

 - [[blog]]
-- How do we make communties that can coordinate
+- How do we make communties that can coordinate across time
+- Coordinating well allows trust.
-- served
+-